 There are several basic plumages that many bird species exhibit throughout the year.

-- Subadult Plumage: Birds that take several years to mature may have several subadult plumages they display during adolescence.
-This is especially common in raptors and gulls, both of which can take 2-3 years or longer to reach maturity.
+- Subadult plumage: Birds that take several years to mature may have several subadult plumages they display during adolescence.
+This is especially common in raptors and gulls, both of which can take 2 to 3 years or longer to reach maturity.
 Until then, immature birds have less distinct plumage that gradually grows to resemble the adult plumage more closely each year.

 Not all bird species display all plumage types, and when and for how long each type of plumage is displayed can also vary.
 Different genders may display different plumages, and even factors such as climate and geography can make a difference in a bird's plumages.

-In addition to the basic bird plumages, there are a range of unusual or abnormal variations that birds can display.
+In addition to the basic bird plumages, there is a range of unusual or abnormal variations that birds can display.